rezasharifiy/Reminder/README.md

 # Reminder
-## Sample Project from Clean Architecture
+## Sample Project from with Architecture